Spain unveils new austerity under European pressure

 MINERS PROTEST

-Analysts criticized the lack of structural economic reforms but conceded that the government had little room for maneuver.
+Analysts criticized the lack of structural economic reforms but conceded that the government had little room for manoeuvre.

 "It's not that much about measures to boost growth, obviously it will be the contrary, but rather simply to avoid bankruptcy," said Nicolas Lopez, director of analysis at M&G Valores in Madrid.